Albert R. Brownfield Jr.

 Biography: Albert Ray Brownfield Jr., known as "Ray" or "Brownie", was born on March 29, 1915, six miles from the nearest town in Terry County, Texas.
 He was delivered by a midwife who arrived in a horse and buggy at the ranch house.
 He was the son of Albert Ray and Allie Dee Brownfield.
 When he was nine, the family moved to the town of Brownfield, TX, where he attended public schools.
 He completed high school and junior college at the New Mexico Military Institute.
 He entered the U.S. Military Academy in 1935 as, then freshman, Congressman George Mahon's first West Point appointment.

-He had married the former Virginia Edgerly Goodwin in 1939, and over the next 15 years they had four children, Barbara, Ray III, Bill and Betsy.
-In 1972, his wife Virginia died and in 1974, he married Naomi "Cissy" Campbell Amick and returned to his native Terry County, Texas.
+The new couple returned to Albert's native Terry County, Texas.
 There, for the next 30 years, he ran the Red Onion Farm that his father and grandfather had run before him.
 He played a prominent role in his community, supported local veterans and was active in the Texas Masons.
 There is a statue dedicated to him in the City of Brownfield's memorial park.
 Ray passed away on Dec.
 13, 2009, in Liberty, Missouri.
 At the time of his death, he left behind his wife, Cissy, his children mentioned earlier, his stepchildren, Lon, Alice, Anne, Eugene, John, ten grandchildren and seven great-grandchildren.
 He was buried at Arlington National Cemetery on February 24, 2010.